How the Program Works

 Examinations and x-rays are provided through a mobile portable dental clinic that is brought to each agency during a weeknight.
 This aspect of outreach removes several barriers to treatment that individuals may find challenging.

-Treatment is provided at the dental clinic at the Schulich School of Medicine & Dentistry during weeknight evenings and Saturday mornings.
-Although parking is provided fee of charge, individuals must find their own transportation to the sessions.
+Treatment is provided at the dental clinic at the Schulich School of Medicine & Dentistry Tuesday evenings and Saturday mornings.
+Although parking is provided free of charge, individuals must find their own transportation to the sessions.

 Although the program is a mandatory component for the students 4th year dental curriculum, the success of the DOCS program relies on the selfless efforts of the countless volunteers.
 DOCS is truly a collaborative effort.
 If you are interested in volunteering, please contact Pedro Alba